 See another video from a modern-day Snowflake Bentley, a physicist who today studies the intricacies of snowflakes.

-Snowflakes Videos with Interesting Science
+Snowflake Videos with Interesting Science

 This is an amazing time lapse of a snowflake forming!

-Want to preserve a snowflake forever?
-Here’s an interesting idea!
+What to preserve a snowflake forever?
+Here's an interesting idea!